finnroach/paul2gps/README.md

 # paul2gps

-this is the code for a "confused" gps web application chances are you'll get lost
+this is the code for a "confused" gps web application, chances are you'll get lost

 sources in sources.txt